mikerochip/msbuild-training-manual/README.md

 ### Usage

-Define multi-value variables.
+Define multi-value variables via xml attribute values.

-Very useful for declaring and assigning data to collections.
+Think of this as a way to declare and assign data to a collection.

 ### Example